openharmony/distributedhardware_device_manager/README.md

 │               └── resources     # Resource configuration files for PIN display ServiceExtensionAbility ├── figures
 ├── interfaces
+|   ├── cj                        # Cangjie FFI interfaces and their implementation
 │   ├── inner_kits                # Internal interfaces and their implementation
 │   │   └── native_cpp            # Internal native interfaces and their implementation
 │   │       ├── include